- Wireside is an award winning independent public relations agency focused on high tech B-to-B communications.

 Joya has lived in Boston, London and Amsterdam, and currently splits her time between Richmond, VA and Dresden, Germany.
 In her spare time, she enjoys discovering new wines, learning German and working with her grandmother on a blog about the Greatest Generation.

-Recent Client Highlights: In April 2011, after a previous four-year engagement, Wireside was named Agency of Record for NTT America, the largest overseas subsidiary of NTT Communications.
-NTT Communications is the international and long distance service arm of NTT (Nippon Telegraph and Telephone Corporation), one of the largest telecommunications companies in the world (ranked 31st in the Global Fortune 500 list of 2011).
-In 2010, Wireside won the opportunity to represent the University of New Hampshire in a public bid, and Wireside is currently retained by the University of New Hampshire InterOperability Laboratory for their Broadband, Ethernet, Data Storage and IPv6 consortia.
-Recently, Wireside conceptualized and worked in partnership with Light Reading, part of UBM TechWeb and the largest global information source for the telecom industry, to produce a highly successful event on IPv6 that was held in New York City in July of 2011 and will be held again in July 2012.
+Recent Client Highlights: Wireside Communications is the Agency of Record for NTT America.
+NTT America is the largest overseas subsidiary of NTT Communications Corporation (NTT Com), the data, cloud and international communications business within Nippon Telegraph & Telephone Corporation (NTT), the largest telecommunications company in the world by revenue: #32 on the Fortune Global 500 for 2013.
+In both 2010 and 2013, Wireside won the opportunity to represent the University of New Hampshire in a public bid, and Wireside is currently retained by the University of New Hampshire InterOperability Laboratory as Agency of Record.
+Recently, Wireside worked in partnership with the Internet Society to produce a highly successful global events series on IPv6, DNSSEC and Routing that was held in Mumbai, Ljubljana, Sao Paulo and San Diego in 2012, and Singapore, Kraków and Toronto in 2013.

 Senior Account Executive